scando1993/thingsboard.github.io/products/thingsboard-pe/index.md

 				<h3 class="content-title">Pay as you go</h3>
 			</div>
 			<div class="content-block pb-0x">
-				<h4>Install ThingsBoard PE in two minutes on the AWS or Azure cloud and pay hourly rate per server only when you use the platform.
+				<h4>Install Pacificsoft PE in two minutes on the AWS or Azure cloud and pay hourly rate per server only when you use the platform.
 Best suite for early evaluation phase or PoCs.</h4>
 			</div>
 			<div style="flex: 1;"></div>
 			<div class="content-block">